languagetool-org/languagetool/trunk/JLanguageTool/README.txt

 Known bugs:
  -OpenOffice.org integration:
-   -cursor first jumps to start of text, only then to the error position -LanguageTool gets confused when the text is changed while the LanguageTool
+   -LanguageTool gets confused when the text is changed while the LanguageTool
     dialog is open
    -LanguageTool doesn't work if you have a Windows username with special characters